 UBC’s researchers contribute to a global effort to save lives, fight disease and address critical health and environmental issues concerning humans and animals.

 Our researchers have helped to improve understanding and treatment of global health challenges like cancer, HIV/AIDS and Alzheimer’s disease.
 They’ve developed treatments for age-related blindness, technologies to treat heart disease, and tests to diagnose heart, lung and kidney failure.
 Some have made breakthroughs in animal-borne diseases that can also affect humans, such as Creutzfeldt-Jakob disease, avian influenza, and Severe Acute Respiratory Syndrome (SARS).
 Many of our researchers are engaged in studying the impact of climate and environmental change on the survival of animal species, and how they adapt to these changes.

-Since 2017, UBC research breakthroughs have occured in areas such as human health, animal welfare and environmental sustainability.
+Recent UBC research breakthroughs have occured in areas such as human health, animal welfare and environmental sustainability.
 Examples are inlcuded below.

-new weapon for hard-to-treat bacterial infections
+Researchers develop new weapon for hard-to-treat bacterial infections

 BEES ARE EXPLOSIVELY EJACULATING TO DEATH.
 A POLYSTYRENE COVER COULD HELP STOP IT.

 SURPRISING INSIGHTS INTO THE MIGRATION PATTERN OF WORLD’S FARTHEST-MIGRATING SPECIES

 AERIAL DRONES OFFER NEW PERSPECTIVE ON RESIDENT KILLER WHALE BEHAVIOUR

 DATA FROM THOUSANDS OF CAMERAS CONFIRMS PROTECTED AREAS PROMOTE MAMMAL DIVERSITY